Campus Improvement Plan

 Strategy 2: High quality, first-time instruction supported with appropriate resources and educational experiences

-Strategy's Expected Result/Impact: diminished need for intervention based on the impact of first-time instruction
+Strategy's Expected Result/Impact: Diminished need for intervention based on the impact of first-time instruction

-Staff Responsible for Monitoring: administration, instructional support team, teachers
+Staff Responsible for Monitoring: Administration, instructional support team, teachers

 ESF Levers: